 If Angel Dust was one of the weirdest, most intense albums to reach mainstream popularity, King For A Day..
 Fool For A Lifetime is one of the most diverse.

 Album of the Year

-Album of the Year does feel like an usually interesting band are running short of inspiration, and it’s not surprising that it was Faith No More’s final album until 2015’s Sol Invictus.
+On Album of the Year a reliably interesting band is running short of inspiration, and it’s not surprising that it was Faith No More’s final album until 2015’s Sol Invictus.

 2016, not yet rated

 Faith No More’s comeback album is produced by Billy Gould and features the Album of the Year lineup with Jon Gould on guitars.
 Haven’t heard it, but have the impression it’s considered a worthy but inessential addition to their legacy.